jakemcc/jakemccrary.com/source/_posts/2021-07-20-improve-your-tests-by-picking-better-constants.markdown

 - testing
 ---

-The constants you use in your unit tests can make your tests better.
+The constants you use in unit tests matter.
 Like test and variable names, they can improve the readability of your code and make it easier to understand test failures.

 Imagine the following.